Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Infinitesimal symmetry generators

+with parameter $\varepsilon$.
+Here $\tau$ constitutes a \emph{gauge freedom}, since both $\pr\X$ and $\Y$ act in an identical way on solutions $(\posvec(t),\velvec(t))$.
 Existence of this gauge freedom has not been widely recognized in the literature.
-However, it will turn out to play a key role in finding the explicit form of dynamical symmetry transformations generated from the LRL vector
+However, it will turn out to play a key role in finding the explicit form of dynamical symmetry transformations generated from the LRL vector.
+(Index notation will be adopted hereafter, with raising and lowering via the Euclidean metric $\delta_{ij}$.)